 He seems to have been the leading Christian figure in Roman Asia in the middle of the second century.
-His long life (about which unfortunately little is known) is thus an important link between the Apostolic age and the Christian writers (e.g St. Irenaeus), who flourished at the end of the second century.
 He was worthy to be called "the teacher of Asia, the father of the Christians, and the destroyer of gods."

 According to C.P.S.
 Clarke, a pious lady, called Callisto, bought him as a slave, as revealed to her in a vision.
 When he grew up he became the manager of her house.
 For a certain reason she had to travel and left all her possessions in his charge.
 He gave the needy, orphans and widows generously of what he was left with.
 Upon the lady's return one of his fellow-slaves reported him saying that he distributed almost all what she had.
 When she looked into the matter she found the stores were full.
 Therefore, she decided to punish the slave for being a liar.
 Polycarp interceded for him, and told her the truth, that he actually did distribute a great deal of what was stored.
 She was extremely pleased at that and bequeathed Polycarp with all her wealth.
 However Polycarp had no interest in wealth.